Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * Suit-Ones or Suit-Fives of a special suit inherit the special suit's properties.
   * For example, consider the "Rainbow-Fives & Pink" variant:
     * The rainbow suit has the property of being touched by all colors.
-    * The pink suit has the proprety of being touched by all ranks.
+    * The pink suit has the property of being touched by all ranks.
     * These add together and the pink 5 is touched by all colors and touched by all ranks.
 * If a conflict is present, the suit property will override the special property.
   * For example, consider the "Null-Ones & Rainbow" variant: